yhfong/Fitbit-Fitness-Checker-Data-Analysis/README.md

-# Google Data Analytics-Professional Ceterficate - Case Study 2
+# Fitbit Fitness Checker Data Analysis

 Here is the Case study project for the Google Data Analytics Professional Certificate.